Polydile/dile-checkbox/README.md

 Custom property | Description | Default
 ----------------|-------------|---------
 --dile-checkbox-checked-color | Checked color for check control | #30a030
---dile-checkbox-unchecked-color | Unchecked color for check control | #ddd --dile-checkbox-fill-color | Fill color for the check control | #fff --dile-checkbox-unchecked-fill-color | Checked color for check control when is in unchecked status| #fff --dile-checkbox-label-color | label regular color | #303030
+--dile-checkbox-unchecked-color | Unchecked color for check control | #ccc --dile-checkbox-fill-color | Fill color for the check control | #fff --dile-checkbox-unchecked-fill-color | Checked color for check control when is in unchecked status| #fff --dile-checkbox-label-color | label regular color | #303030